A Journal of Radical, Rooted, Relational Herbalism

 ‘Wort’ is an old word for a plant used as food or medicine.

 It describes plants that feed and heal us.
-Those that maintain and make us whole.
+The ones that maintain and make us whole.

-People have had this special relationship with some plants for as long as people have been around (not nearly as long as plants).
+People have had this special relationship with some plants for as long as people have been around.

 ‘Wort’ names a relationship fundamental to human existence.